Skip to main content

 MINERAL HOT SPRINGS

 Underneath the earth’s surface lies the phenomenon of hot springs.
 When rain and snow subtly seep into the earth’s surface becoming groundwater, they embark on a truly miraculous journey.
-Heated by magma, it is this heat is what creates the stunning hot springs we all love.
+Heated by magma, it is this heat that creates the hot springs we all love.
 We’re indeed lucky here in the southeast corner of BC, gifted with many delightful warm and hot mineral springs.
 We are home to six resort hot springs and over five untouched wilderness springs beckoning locals and travellers to enjoy the benefits of soaking in these rejuvenating mineral hot springs.

 Enjoying a relaxing dip at Ainsworth Hot Spring Resort’s natural cave (and pool), photo by Field & Forest